-If all you need is a basic four-slice toaster, thousands of owners say the Hamilton Beach 4 Slice Cool Touch Toaster (Est. $30) is a great choice.
-Its dual controls have a bagel function as well as frozen bagel and frozen toast.
-The slots are plenty wide enough for even big bagels or all but the thickets slices of bread, and it gets kudos for even browning.
-The toast boost, to make it easier to get the bread out of the slots, is a popular feature among reviewers, and there are removable crumb trays for cleanup.
+The Cool Touch has dual controls that allow users to operate each pair of slots independently.
+It has dedicated settings for bagels, frozen bagels and frozen toast.
+The 1.5-inch slots are plenty wide for big bagels or all but the thickest slices of bread, and the toaster gets kudos for even browning.
+The automatic toast boost makes it easier to get bread out of the slots, a popular feature among reviewers, and there are removable crumb trays for cleanup.

 There are scattered reports of durability issues such as busted heating elements.
 Users also warn that this toaster may get quite hot on top, though most say the sides are still cool enough.
 It's backed by a one-year warranty.

 If you need a toaster that can do some morning multi-tasking, the West Bend TEM4500W Egg and Muffin Toaster (Est. $70) is more than worth a look.
 It can toast four slices of bread, cook eggs and even warm pre-cooked meat.
 Available in black or stainless steel, it also comes as a two-slice version with a smaller egg cooker, the West Bend TEM500W (Est. $35).

 In addition to toasting, the West Bend can poach or scramble two eggs, or hard/soft boil eight eggs at a time.
 It has bagel, defrost, egg and egg/toast settings.
 Wide slots allow users to toast bagels or thicker breads.
 When cooking toast and eggs, it keeps the toast warm until the eggs are done.
 The West Bend also has a high-carriage bread lifter, which makes it easy to remove smaller breads, and dual controls to operate each pair of slots independently.